 Other Types of Wine

-- Fortified Wine: These wines were originally created to help preserve them, but soon became their own unique wine style.
-They are made by the addition of a grape spirit, such as brandy, during the fermentation process.
+- Fortified Wine: These wines were created to help preserve them but soon became their own unique wine style.
+They are made by adding a grape spirit, such as brandy, during the fermentation process.
 Some examples are Sherry, Port, Madeira, Marsala and Vermouth.

 - Sparkling Wine: It undergoes a second fermentation that gives it its characteristic bubbly quality.
-Sparkling wine goes by different names depending on which country it comes from, for example in Spain is called Cava, in Italy Prosecco or Moscato d’Asti, in France Cremant or Champagne if it comes from the popular region, and in the US it is called simply sparkling wine.
+Sparkling wine goes by different names depending on which country it comes from; for example, in Spain, it is called Cava, in Italy Prosecco or Moscato d’Asti, in France Cremant or Champagne comes from the popular region.
+In the US, it is called simply sparkling wine.

 As I mentioned above, the question of which is your favourite wine is being answered either with wine type or wine region.
-Having checked above the most popular wine types in the world, now it is time to close our lessons of basic wine knowledge and check the best and most popular wine regions.
-Be ready, so that you will be able to differentiate between both, types and regions, during the next tertulia with your wine friends.
+Having checked above the most popular wine types globally, now it is time to close our lessons of basic wine knowledge and check the best and most popular wine regions.
+We are close to ending the wine basics for beginners, so be ready so that you will be able to differentiate between both types and regions during the next tertulia with your wine friends.

 Tuscany, Italy: Tuscany is the birthplace of dry Chianti, made predominantly from Sangiovese grapes.
-The Tuscan region is also known as other red wines such as Carmignano and Elba Aleatico Passito.
+The Tuscan region is also known for other red wines such as Carmignano and Elba Aleatico Passito.

 Rioja, Spain: There are three tiers of Rioja’s bottles: Crianza, Reserva, and Gran Reserva (ordered by price, lowest to highest).
 The primary grapes used in Rioja wines are Tempranillo and Garnacha.